whatgoodisaroad/doggerel/docs/semantics.md

 Furthermore, to describe a homogeneous list of *any length*, the range in the dimspec is written without a terminus. `{ :a index(0..) }`.
-Note: even if this expression expands to any number of terms, the dimension variable `:a` must match a single dimension factor, so the list remains homegeneous.
+Note: even if this expression expands to any number of terms, the dimension variable `:a` must match a single dimension factor, so the list remains homogeneous.

 ### Dimspec Cartesian Products